clottman/cassey-on-eleventy/til/2022-05-19-binding-pry-debugging-strategies.md

 These move the stack frame `up` or `down` respectively.
 Melinda told me about these methods which were exactly what I needed to solve my problem - the error was thrown in a method call based on what was getting passed in, but I needed to jump up the call stack to look at why that problematic data was getting passed in rather than what I should have had.

+You can also keep going with `next`, which goes to the next line, and `continue`, which resumes normal execution until a pry is hit again.

 ## `tap` a method

 Drew's favorite method is using `tap` on the result of a method.